jeremymeng/azure-sdk-for-js/packages/@azure/storage/for-review-only/storage-api-proposals.md

   await pageBlobURL.createPageBlob();
 ```

+Note: these creation methods could be moved one level up if we are going with
+the Python API's approach.

 ## Procedural or OOP?

-How about moving `fromXxxxxURL()` static methods to be instance methods of
+Move `fromXxxxxURL()` static methods to be instance methods of containing
-containing resources to make it more Object-Oriented?
+resources to make it more Object-Oriented?

 **Before**